JakubU/gymbeam.ex-amazon/README.md

 ## Description

-This component facilitates the extraction of financial, orders, and returns data from the Amazon Selling Partner API.
+This component facilitates the extraction of FBA inventory snapshots, FBM orders, returns, financial events, and Amazon Advertising reports from the Amazon Selling Partner and Advertising APIs.
 It is designed to be deployed within the Keboola Connection (KBC) ecosystem, leveraging its processing capabilities to handle API data efficiently.

 ## Table of Contents